GTBitsOfGood/southface/README.md

 Contact your EM for the Bitwarden password. **NEVER EVER** commit `.env.local` to your version control system.

-5. Run the dev enviromnent, build, etc.
+5. Run the app

-To run the dev environment, run the default command.
+To run the dev environment, run the default docker-compose command

 ```
 docker-compose up --build
 ```

-To run build or any other script specified in the package.json, provide the YARN_COMMAND environment variable before the command.
+To run build or any other script specified in the package.json, provide the YARN_COMMAND environment variable before docker-compose

 ```
 YARN_COMMAND=build docker-compose up --build